 This website contains reports on businesses where an IPAC lapse was identified.
 It does not include reports of businesses that were investigated by Public Health following a complaint where no infection prevention and control lapse was identified.

-For more information on these infection prevention and control lapses, or to request a copy of an inspection report for investigations involving regulated health professionals or health service providers, please call 1-800-265-7293 ext.
+For more information on these infection prevention and control lapses, or to request a copy of an inspection report for investigations involving regulated health professionals or health service providers, please fill out this form (PDF) or call 1-800-265-7293 ext.
 4752.